baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 regions, builds 256-bin byte histograms per message with L2 normalization, and copies the most recent IPSM state sequence emitted for the session.
-The state sequence is duplicated, sorted, and deduplicated to form an order-insensitive state set whose FNV1a-style hash becomes the cluster signature.【F:overlay_sched.c†L80-L195】
+The state sequence is duplicated, sorted, and deduplicated to form an order-insensitive state set whose FNV1a-style hash becomes one possible cluster signature; in parallel, every 3-gram (k=3 shingle) over the state sequence is hashed, deduped, and collapsed into a 64-bit signature so the runtime can switch to shingle-based clustering without recomputing features.【F:overlay_sched.c†L80-L218】

 The associated cleanup helpers `overlay_queue_prepare_entry()` and `overlay_queue_release_entry()` clear any cached feature data when new queue